-Kagi-Chart||Typically the demand-supply of an asset is represented using this chart.|
+|Kagi-Chart||Typically the demand-supply of an asset is represented using this chart.|

 From the above types of visualization, we see that broadly there are 6 types of groups.
-The list above is not an exhaustive list, but few which are widely used.
-In the coming times as and when new types get added into the list, the groups might increase.
+The list above is not an exhaustive list, but a few which are widely used.
+In the coming times, as and when new types get added to the list, the groups might increase.
 That’s it for types of visualization.
 We would continue on what parameters to look at during fixing on the type of visualization.

 This is a guide to the Type of Data Visualization.
 Here we discuss the basic concept with different types of Data Visualization in detail.
 You can also go through our other suggested articles to learn more –